“We have a strong need to be consistent in our views and behavior”

 - Emphasize existing client relations (recently bought, ‘My environment’, ).

-If you need ‘inconsistent behaviour’:
+If you need ‘inconsistent behavior’:

 - Emphasize that the previous decision was 100% logical ‘under the previous circumstances’, then prove circumstances radically changed…